philipphangg/screenrotation/README.md

 1. download file from github and unzip

 2. open terminal and cd to file
-~$ cd /path/to/screenrotation/
+*~$ cd /path/to/screenrotation/*

 3. copy screenrotation.svg to /usr/share/pixmaps/
-~$ sudo cp ./screenrotation.svg /usr/share/pixmaps/
+*~$ sudo cp ./screenrotation.svg /usr/share/pixmaps/*

 4. copy executables to the right directories (please note that first you have to change $USER to your actual user name in 99_restart_autorotate
-~$ sudo cp ./autorotate.sh /usr/local/bin
+*~$ sudo cp ./autorotate.sh /usr/local/bin
 ~$ sudo cp ./screenrotation.sh /usr/local/bin
 ~$ sudo cp ./screenrotation-indicator.py /usr/local/bin
 ~$ sudo cp ./set_scale.sh /usr/local/bin
-~$ sudo cp ./99_restart_autorotate /lib/systemd/system-sleep/
+~$ sudo cp ./99_restart_autorotate /lib/systemd/system-sleep/*

 5. make all files executable
-~$ sudo chmod +x /usr/local/bin/autorotate.sh
+*~$ sudo chmod +x /usr/local/bin/autorotate.sh
 ~$ sudo chmod +x /usr/local/bin/screenrotation-indicator.py
 ~$ sudo chmod +x /usr/local/bin/screenrotation.sh
 ~$ sudo chmod +x /usr/local/bin/set_scale.sh
-~$ sudo chmod a+x /lib/systemd/system-sleep/99_restart_autorotate
+~$ sudo chmod a+x /lib/systemd/system-sleep/99_restart_autorotate*

-6. add screenrotation-indicator.py and autorotate.sh as startup programs

-7. add keyboard-shortcut  command: [/usr/local/bin/screenrotation.sh -key]
-   for lenovo yoga 3 11 you can take Super+O. thats the extra button on the right-hand side, originaly intended to lock automatic screen rotation

-8. edit sudoers file to allow the use of sudo without password for the rmmod and modprobe commands
+6. edit sudoers file to allow the use of sudo without password for the rmmod and modprobe commands
-~$ sudo visudo
+*~$ sudo visudo*
 add the following lines:
-%sudo ALL=(ALL:ALL) NOPASSWD: /sbin/rmmod
+*%sudo ALL=(ALL:ALL) NOPASSWD: /sbin/rmmod
-%sudo ALL=(ALL:ALL) NOPASSWD: /sbin/modprobe
+%sudo ALL=(ALL:ALL) NOPASSWD: /sbin/modprobe*

-9. edit blacklist.conf to avoid loading of sensor kernel module at startup (70% of the times it hangs, we will load it later with autorotate.sh)
+7. edit blacklist.conf to <u>avoid loading of sensor kernel module at startup</u> (70% of the times it hangs, we will load it later with autorotate.sh)
-~$ sudo nano /etc/modprobe.d/blacklist.conf
+*~$ sudo nano /etc/modprobe.d/blacklist.conf*
 add the following line at the end:
-blacklist hid_sensor_hub
+*blacklist hid_sensor_hub*

+8. add screenrotation-indicator.py and autorotate.sh as startup programs

+9. add keyboard-shortcut  command: [/usr/local/bin/screenrotation.sh -key]
+   for lenovo yoga 3 11 you can take Super+O. thats the extra button on the right-hand side, originaly intended to lock automatic screen rotation

+**Some footnotes:**

+* <u>sleep times in autorotate.sh are necessary</u>, otherwise the sensor kernel module may hang or crash the system

+* <u>autorotate.sh needs to be killed before suspend and restarted after resume</u> otherwise it may hang, so the script  99_restart_autorotate is necessary

+* <u>it is necessary to put gsettings command in a separate script (set_scale.sh)</u>, otherwise it does not work after suspend/resume (gsettings does not work if called with su, so we cannot put it in autorotate.sh, which is restarted after resume with "su $USER -c autorotate.sh" in the 99_restart_autorotate script)

 blog article (german):